Vaidhegi Kaathirundhaal

-Vaidhegi Kaathirundhaal is a 2021 Indian-Tamil language family dramatic television series, starring Sharanya Turadi Sundaraj and Munna, that was premiered on 20 December 2021, and airs on Star Vijay and is also available on the digital platform Disney+ Hotstar before it's telecast.This serial abruptly stopped, the last episode telecasted was on 4 February 2022.
+Vaidhegi Kaathirundhaal is a 2021 Indian Tamil-language family drama television series starring Sharanya Turadi Sundarraj and Munaf "Munna" Rahman.
+The series premiered on 20 December 2021, and aired on Star Vijay.
+It was also available on the digital platform Disney+ Hotstar before its telecast.
+The serial abruptly stopped, with last episode telecast on 23 April 2022.

 Plot

 Amuthanayaki is a kind woman who lives happily with her daughter.
 However, their world crumbles when her granddaughter goes missing in the village fair.
 A few years later, Vaidhehi's mother passes away and she is left with her son Anand.

 Vaidehi is now grown up and is called Poornima.
 She makes a living by offering false witness accounts in the high court premises.

 In a quirk of fate Poornima is asked to impersonate Vaidehi and inherit Amuthanayaki's wealth by her relatives.

 When Poornima reaches the house she slowly begins to remember her past and realises that she is the real Vaidehi.
 How she gets out of this mess and permanently reunites with her grandmother forms the rest of the story.